qrst07/cloudmc-standard-kb/en/gcp-compute-service/gcp-load-balancing.md

 1. From the *Load balancers* page, click on the *Add load balancer* button.
 1. Enter a name for the load balancer, or accept the default.
 1. Select the backend service for this load balancer.
-1. Select how to allocate a public IP address.
+1. Select how to allocate an external IP address.
 See *Create a forwarding rule* in the **Manual configuration** section below for more details.
 1. Select which protocol to listen on for incoming requests.
    - If HTTPS is selected, a list containing the uploaded SSL certificates will appear.
 Select the appropriate certificate for this load balancer.
 1. Click *Submit*.
 1. The *Load balancers* page will appear, and the new load balancer will appear in the list.

 The new load balancer is now active and ready for testing with public traffic.
-The public IP address for your load balancer is listed on both the *Forwarding rules* and the *Load balancers* page.
+The external IP address for your load balancer is listed on both the *Forwarding rules* and the *Load balancers* page.

 #### Manual configuration